 Lactulose is a prescription medication given to dogs to treat constipation and liver disease.
 The medication increases the amount of liquid in your dog's intestine, which softens the stool and promotes defecation.
-Proper administration of Lactulose is essential to get a favorable outcome.
-Therefore, dog parents must always stick to their veterinarian's dosage and administration instructions.
+Proper administration of lactulose is essential to get a safe and favorable outcome.
+For success, you must always stick to the veterinarian's dosage and administration instructions.

-When giving your pet companion medications, it's essential to observe his behavior.
-If your dog is allergic to Lactulose, he may have difficulty breathing and his face, lips and tongue may swell.
-Other side effects that Lactulose may bring on include nausea, vomiting and flatulence.
-If any of these occur, discontinue the use of the medication and contact your veterinarian or seek emergency care.
+After administering lactulose for dogs, it's essential to observe their behavior.
+If your dog is allergic to lactulose, they may have difficulty breathing.
+Their face, lips and tongue may swell.
+Other lactulose side effects in dogs include nausea, vomiting, and flatulence.
+If any of these lactulose side effects occur, discontinue the use of the medication and contact your veterinarian or seek emergency care.